 A protection order is a civil provision with criminal penalties.
-It can be obtained to restrict or prohibit contact between a victim of abuse and the perpetrator (Idaho Code § 39-6301).
+It can be used to restrict or prohibit contact between a victim of abuse and the wrongdoer (Idaho Code § 39-6301).
 A protection order is a document issued by a civil court that orders the person who is abusing or stalking you to stop doing so.
 If the person violates this order they will be criminally punished by the court.

 - You can apply for a protection order even if criminal charges have not been filed against the person harassing you.
 Or if you have already obtained a Temporary Protection Order as part of a criminal proceeding.

 - A family or household member can file for a protection order.

-- A parent not claiming to be in immediate danger of abuse can obtain a protection order in her own name as petitioner for her child.
+- A parent not claiming to be in immediate danger of abuse can obtain a protection order in her own name as petitioner for their child.

-- Protection orders can temporarily modify custody orders issued.
+- Protection orders can temporarily change custody orders issued.

-- It is important to realize that these orders are temporary under a divorce decree.
+- It is important to know that these orders are temporary under a divorce decree.

-- When deciding whether to issue a protection order in this circumstance, courts will apply the “best interest of the child” test.
-The Court will also require a showing by a preponderance of the evidence of an immediate and present danger of violence.
+- When deciding whether to issue a protection order in custody issues, courts will apply the “best interest of the child” test.
+The Court will also need a showing by a bulk of the evidence of an immediate and present danger of violence.

 - Protection orders can last for any period of time, from 14 days to five years.

-A protection order can be obtained in one day by applying at the local courthouse and giving a sworn statement detailing the abuse.
-There is no fee for filing a protection order.
+You can get a protection order in one day by applying at the local courthouse and giving a sworn statement detailing the abuse.
+There is no fee for filing for a protection order.

 - If the reviewing judge finds there is a likelihood of immediate violence to the petitioner, the judge will issue a 14-day protection order.

-- At the 14-day protection order hearing, you will be asked to detail the most recent incident of abuse only.
+- At the 14-day protection order hearing, you will be asked to describe the most recent abuse only.
 Any evidence you can bring of this is helpful.